fbpx

 • Research Open Positions: Use job boards such as Indeed, LinkedIn, or the U.S. Department of Labor’s Foreign Labor Certification Data Center.

-• Tailor Your Resume and Cover Letter: Highlight your experience, certifications, and why your skills match the role.
+• Resume and Cover Letter: Highlight your experience, certifications, and why your skills match the role.

 • Networking: Reach out to industry professionals through LinkedIn or attend virtual job fairs.